canonical/backup-operators/docs/how-to/integrate-with-backup-integrator-charm.md

 backup or restore.
 These scripts can be used to prepare backup files and to restore the service from a backup.

-The following is an example configuration for the Backup Integrator charm on an imaginary PostgreSQL charm (not the real [`postgresql`](https://charmhub.io/postgresql) charm).
+The following is an example configuration for the backup integrator charm on an imaginary PostgreSQL charm (not the real [`postgresql`](https://charmhub.io/postgresql) charm).
 It uses `pg_dump` to create a backup file of the database and `psql` to restore